oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	![Enterprise Summary, highlighting the EBS Concurrent Manager chart](images/3-1-together.png " ")

 	Clicking the plot point invokes a slide-out showing more details of the performance over the last hour for this Concurrent Manager.
 Update the charts to show the **Last 24 hours**.
-In the screenshot below, we can see a small dip in the number of concurrent requests by status, which Stack Monitoring has identifiedy as anomalous.
+In the screenshot below, we can see a small dip in the number of concurrent requests by status, which Stack Monitoring has identified as anomalous.
 We can also see that while the majority of completed requests were successful, some completed with errors.
 Now let's click the resource name **EBS04a\_ConcurrentProcessing** to continue our investigation by navigating to the resources homepage.

 	![Enterprise Summary Concurrent Manager chart slide-out, highlighting the Concurrent Manager resource name hyperlink](images/3-2-together.png " ")